-Where frost, ice or snow may reasonably be expected to adhere to the aircraft, the Canadian Aviation Regulations (CARs) require that an inspection or inspections be made before take-off or attempted take-off.
-The type and minimum number of inspections indicated by the regulations, and depends on whether or not the operator has an approved Ground Icing Operations Program using the Ground Icing Operations Standards as specified in CARs 622.11 (Operating and Flight Rules Standards).
+Where frost, ice or snow may reasonably be expected to adhere to the aircraft, the Canadian Aviation Regulations (CARs) require that an inspection or inspections shall be made before take-off or attempted take-off.
+The type and minimum number of inspections indicated by the regulations, depends on whether or not the operator has an approved Ground Icing Operations Program using the Ground Icing Operations Standards as specified in CARs 622.11 (Operating and Flight Rules Standards).

 The reasons for the regulations are straightforward.
-The degradation in aircraft performance and changes in flight characteristics when frozen contaminants are present are wide ranging and unpredictable.
+The degradation in aircraft performance and changes in flight characteristics when frozen contaminants are present are wide-ranging and unpredictable.
 Contamination makes no distinction between large aircraft, small aircraft or helicopters, the performance penalties and dangers are just as real.

-The significance of these effects are such that take-off should not be attempted unless the pilot-in-command (PIC) has determined, as required by the CARs, that frost, ice or snow contamination is not adhering to any aircraft critical surfaces.
+The significance of these effects are such that no person shall conduct or attempt to conduct a take-off in an aircraft that has frost, ice or snow adhering to any of its critical surfaces.